 - 1. The obligations of Magellan under the Bank Facility Agreement are fully guaranteed and secured by Mr. Edwards.
-On January 24, 2008, the fee payable to Mr. Edwards was increased from 0.1% per annum (\$0.2 million in 2007 and 2006) to 1.0% per annum of the principal amount guaranteed as compensation for this guarantee and in consideration of a requirement for the provision of additional security from Mr. Edwards.
-On June 24, 2008, the fee payable to Mr. Edwards increased to 1.35% as a result of the amended and restated credit facility agreement with its lenders.
-The amount paid to Mr. Edwards in 2008 was \$2.06 million.
+On January 24, 2008, the fee payable to Mr. Edwards was increased from 0.1% per annum (\$2 million in 2008 and \$0.2 million in 2007) to 1.0% per annum of the principal amount guaranteed as compensation for this guarantee and in consideration of a requirement for the provision of additional security from Mr. Edwards.
+On June 24, 2008, the fee payable to Mr. Edwards increased to 1.35% as a result of the amended and restated Bank Facility Agreement with its lenders and remained at 1.35% on the renewal of the Bank Facility Agreement on April 30, 2009.
+The amount paid to Mr. Edwards in 2009 was \$2.8 million.
+On March 26, 2010, the Bank Facility Agreement was amended and Mr. Edwards has agreed to fully guarantee and secure the obligations of Magellan under the Bank Facility Agreement until May 22, 2011.
+The fee payable to Mr. Edwards will be 1.15% per annum of the principal amount guaranteed.
 For additional information, reference is made to "General Development of the Business", "Borrowings Bank Credit Facility" and "Material Contracts". - 2.
-MAL Ltd. sold receivables pursuant to numerous financing agreements entered into during 2008 and 2009 to Balinhard, a corporation wholly-owned by Mr. Moeller, a director of the Corporation, in the aggregate amount of \$405.2 million in 2008 (\$228.1 million in 2007), for a discount of \$3.2 million in 2008 (\$2.5 million in 2007.
-Included in this balance, as at December 31, 2008, is a reserve of \$4.4 million (\$5.9)

-million in 2007).
+Magellan Aerospace Limited sold receivables pursuant to numerous financing agreements entered into during 2009 to Balinhard, a corporation wholly-owned by Mr. Moeller, a director of the Corporation, in the aggregate amount of \$65.4 million in 2009 (\$405.2 million in 2008; \$228.1 million in 2007), for a discount of \$0.8 million in 2009 (\$2.8 million in 2008; \$2.5 million in 2007).
+This securitization facility expired on December 3,1 2009 (included in these balances is a reserve of \$4.4 million in 2008; \$5.9 million in 2007).
 All these sales were made at market rates.
-For additional information see "Borrowings - Financing by Sale of Accounts Receivable" and "Material Contracts".
-For further information, in relation to the transactions entered into in 2009, reference is made to the Material Change Report dated February 13, 2009, which is hereby incorporated by reference in this Annual Information Form.

-- 3. On January 30, 2008, Mr. Edwards acquired \$17.5 million principal amount of the New Debentures.
-Another director of Magellan, Mr. Moeller, acquired \$0.65 million principal amount of the New Debentures.
-For additional information, reference is made to "Borrowings New Debentures due January 31, 2010" and "Material Contracts". - 4.
-On January 30, 2008, Edco Capital Corporation, a corporation wholly-owned by Mr. Edwards, loaned the Corporation \$65 million, which is comprised of the Original Loan and the Bridge Loan.
-The Bridge Loan was repaid on June 24, 2008.
-For additional information as to the terms of the Original Loan and the Bridge Loan, see "General Development of the Business", "Borrowings Original Loan and Bridge Loan" and "Material Contracts".
-In addition, reference is made to Note 9 of the Corporation's audited consolidated financial statements, both of which are hereby incorporated by reference into this Annual Information Form and filed on SEDAR at www.SEDAR.com. - 5.
-Letter Agreement dated February 4, 2009 between Edco Capital Corporation, Mr. Edward and Magellan in relation to certain financing transactions.
-For more information, in relation to these recent financing arrangements, see "Recent Developments"", note 23 to the Corporation's audited financial statements for the year ended December 31, 2008 and the Material Change Report dated February 13, 2009, both of which have been filed on SEDAR at www.sedar.com and which are both incorporated herein by reference.
+For additional information see "General Development of the Business Financing Matters", "Borrowings Financing by Sale of Accounts Receivable" and "Material Contracts". - 3.
+On April 30, 2009, Mr. Edwards purchased \$40 million principal amount of the New Convertible Debentures.
+For additional information, reference is made to "General Development of the Business Financing Matters", "Borrowings New Convertible Debentures due April 30, 2012" and "Material Contracts". - 4.
+On January 30, 2008, Edco loaned the Corporation \$50 million.
+On April 30, 2009, this loan was increased to \$65 million (the "Secured Subordinated Loan").
+For additional information as to the terms of the Secured Subordinated Loan, see "General Development of the Business Financing Matters", "Borrowings Secured Subordinated Loan" and "Material Contracts".
+Magellan entered into a commitment letter dated December 22, 2009 with Edco and Magellan in relation to the extension of the due date of the Secured Subordinated Loan to July 1, 2011.
+On March 26, 2010, the Secured Subordinated Loan in the principal amount of \$65 million from Edco to the Corporation was amended by decreasing the interest rate from 12% per annum to 11% per annum commencing July 1, 2010 and extending the loan to July 1, 2011 in consideration of the payments of an aggregate extension fee to Edco equal to 1% of the principal amount.
+For more information, in relation to these recent financing arrangements, see "Borrowings Secured Subordinated Loans" and note 9 to the Corporation's audited financial statements for the year ended December 31, 2009 which have been filed on SEDAR at www.sedar.com and which is incorporated herein by reference.